nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Swimi](https://github.com/kainosk/Swimi) - MIDI/SMF parser written in Swift.
 - [BinaryCoder](https://github.com/mikeash/BinaryCoder) - Example implementation of Swift.Codable using a simple binary format.
 - [CollectionConcurrencyKit](https://github.com/JohnSundell/CollectionConcurrencyKit) - Async and concurrent versions of Swift’s forEach, map, flatMap, and compactMap APIs.
+- [Dwifft](https://github.com/jflinter/Dwifft) - Small Swift library that tells you what the "diff" is between two collections.

 ## Other (not lib)